ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0036-isoc-the-kamolsak-leewama-attack-2026.md

 ## **2. Operational Characteristics of the Attack**

-The attack displayed features consistent with coordinated security operations:
+Media reports suggested that certain features of the attack resembled coordinated operational patterns:

 - professional execution
 - absence of opportunistic motives